ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/MPLS.md

 description: This table contains information about MPLS.
 ---

-# MPLS
+# MPLS (Multiprotocol Label Switching)

 ## RSVP

-The **Resource Reservation Protocol (RSVP)** section contains information about interfaces used for communication, and neighborship information.
+The **RSVP** (Resource Reservation Protocol) section contains information about interfaces used for communication and neighborship information.

 ### Neighbors

-The **Neighbors** tab contains information about all relations including local and neighbor addresses, IDs, status of the neighborship and information about link protection.
+The **Neighbors** tab contains information about all relations, including local and neighbor addresses, IDs, status of the neighborship, and information about link protection.

 ![RSVP Neighbors table](MPLS/rsvp/RsvpNeighbors.png)

 ### Interfaces

-The **Interfaces** tab contains information about each interface used for RSVP including maximal and allocated bandwidth, and link protection.
+The **Interfaces** tab contains information about each interface used for RSVP, including maximal and allocated bandwidth, and link protection.

 ![RSVP Interfaces table](MPLS/rsvp/RsvpInterfaces.png)